mohancoder2k/mohancoder2k/README.md

 Hi I'm Mohan from Pondixherry.
-At Present I'm pursuing my BTech in CSE from Sri Manakula Vinayagar Engineering College, Pondicherry.
+Currently Pursuing my BTech in CSE.
 Im a Certified Full Stack Developer with more strong in technically using popular frameworks react js and spring boot.
 Looking for an oppurtunity in the role of full stack developer.

 <!---